npxhuy/MERFISH_probeDesign/scripts/document_of_pipeline.md

 `ls | while read folder; do mkdir ../../blastn/$folder; done`

-Run blastn on the db
+Run blastn on the db, probes directory

 On the server it took about 4 hour for 58 samples, take it into account when writing time `ls | while read folder; do blastn -db ../blast_db/$folder/$folder -query $folder/$folder.fasta -word_size 15 -ungapped > ../blastn/$folder/$folder.txt`